DHTMLX/docs-todolist/docs/api/rest_api/routes/Get_routes/Get_projecttasks.md

 ### Description

-@short:Gets data on all tasks of the specified project and returns a json object with an array of all tasks objects for this specified project
+@short: Gets data on all tasks of the specified project and returns a json object with an array of all tasks objects for this specified project

 The route handles the GET request made to the **'/tasks/projects/{id}'** path.